 Malaysia also has a take on white coffee.
 The coffee beans are also roasted at low temperatures but are accompanied by margarine, wheat, and sugar.
 Lebanese white coffee is made of water, sugar, and orange blossom water.
 This coffee drink is believed to create a soothing effect after drinking.

-Although coffee generally loses its caffeine content by 70% during its roasting process, white coffee maintains a caffeine content much higher than darker roasts by 5.4%.
+Although coffee generally loses its caffeine content by 70% during roasting, white coffee maintains a caffeine content 50% higher than darker roasts.
 However, the caffeine levels in coffee beans don’t only depend on the type of roast because beans have different caffeine content varying among varietals.

 For instance, an Arabica coffee bean contains 1.9mg of caffeine while a robusta bean has 2.9mg of caffeine.
 If you’re looking for a white coffee with a caffeine kick that you’ll need for those busy days, you might consider looking for white coffee produced from robusta coffee beans.
 Yet, if you don’t like your white coffee’s bitterness, go for Arabica white coffee beans.

 What is the Difference between Regular and White Coffee?

 You can differentiate regular coffee from white coffee in a lot of ways.
 White coffee beans are harder than regular coffee beans.
 It’s like grinding pebbles.
 That’s why you’ll need a commercial-grade grinder to grind white coffee beans.
 On the other hand, a manual coffee grinder is enough to grind regular coffee beans.

 Another point of difference is that white coffee most likely has more caffeine than regular black coffee due to shorter roasting time.
 Keep in mind that the longer the roasting time of the beans, the more caffeine is lost.
 When deciding between white coffee and dark roast coffee, if you want to be productive in the morning, take a sip of white coffee.